mremes/retweet-network/README.md

 # Social network analysis crawler
 This is a Python 2.7 CLI utility for fetching tweeter-retweeter relationships based on a hashtag.
 The app takes care of making the calls into necessary endpoints to construct the resulting relationships and throttling the API requests.

+The app was developed for a one-off purpose for this one specific use case.
 If you have any suggestions for further development or you want to report a bug, please do [open an issue](https://github.com/mremes/retweetnetwork/issues).
+You can contribute by [opening a pull request](https://github.com/mremes/retweetnetwork/pulls).
 ## Prerequisites
 ### Twitter API credentials
 Twitter APIs that are used by the program need to be provided user-specific keys and secrets.
 These are provided to `envvars.txt` file in this format: